isc-projects/kea/doc/sphinx/arm/ext-netconf.rst

 ------------------

-To get its NETCONF capabilities, Kea requires the v2 versions of libyang and sysrepo.
-The specific versions that were thoroughly tested with Kea are:
+To get its NETCONF capabilities, Kea requires the v2 versions of libyang and Sysrepo.
+The specific versions that have been thoroughly tested with Kea are:

 * libyang v2.1.4
 * sysrepo v2.2.12